 - The right side of the crown piece will be the right side of the corner.

-This confusing confundication is why labeling “Keep R piece”, or “Keep L piece” is so important.
+This confusing nature of the compound miter is why labeling “Keep R piece”, or “Keep L piece” is so important.

-*Whenever I cut moulding, I always try to err on the side of being too long on my initial cut.
-Shaving off a bit more is easier than starting over with a new piece of moulding because I cut too short!
+- Whenever I cut crown molding, I try to err on the side of being too long on my initial cut.
+Shaving off a bit more is easier and less wasteful than starting over with a new piece of molding because what you ended up with was too short.

-*Since the crown moulding is always upside down, always make your mark on the bottom of the crown.
+- Since when cutting, the crown molding is always upside down, put your measurement mark on the bottom of the crown.
+That way the mark is facing up when you go to cut it.

-*When making straight cuts (for places where the crown moulding ends), instead of removing the cutting jig, simply lay the crown flat against the fence or lay it down on the jig.
+- When making straight cuts (for places where the crown moulding terminates into a wall and you don’t need a fancy return), you can simply lay the crown molding flat against the fence or lay it down on top of the jig.

 Sandra says